Characters: One Piece: The Seven Warlords of the Sea

 Law: "Will you be one of the countless many... that have come to regret underestimating them?"

-- Villainous Breakdown: As Law's plan continued to succeed during the Punk Hazard arc, topped off with the Sadistic Choice above, Doflamingo pretty much lost it, went into an immediate Unstoppable Rage, and ran roughshod on G-5, slaughtering Mooks and beating Smoker to near death, all while demanding the heads of the Straw Hat Pirates and Law.
+- Villainous Breakdown: As the Alliance's plan continued to succeed during the Punk Hazard arc, topped off with the Sadistic Choice above, Doflamingo pretty much lost it, went into an immediate Unstoppable Rage, and ran roughshod on G-5, slaughtering Mooks and beating Smoker to near death, all while demanding the heads of the Straw Hat Pirates and Law.
 The only reason he didn't succeed in killing Smoker was because of Aokiji.
 He still show shades of it, as he seems more susceptible to losing his cool when things don't go his way, such as when Fujitora attacked him unexpectedly.
-The fact that Law was the one instead of Luffy to drive Doflamingo closest to this point is notable deviation from the standard formula of the series.
+The fact that Law was the one instead of Luffy to drive Doflamingo closest to this point is notable deviation from the standard formula of the series.]]

 - Wild Card: For the World Government, he acts on his own whims and could care less for their issues.
 Only coming to their call if it's something that interests him (such as the War with Whitebeard).
 In fact the way he got his position was largely through blackmail by intercepting ships with kingdom offerings to the Celestial Dragons.